 Somebody has altered the original code to remove licensing and copy protection.
-This modification of the original code may have executed by someone who knows what they are doing.
+This modification of the original code may have been executed by someone who knows what they are doing.

-It may just be a dirty hack, resulting in an unstable, unreliable and insecure product.
+It may just be a dirty hack, resulting in an unstable, unreliable, and insecure product.

 Somebody has gone to the trouble of reprogramming a theme or plugin to remove the copy protection software.
 They have published it on a somewhat professional-looking platform for you to download for nothing.

 It’s often a concerted attempt by an individual or group of persons to get you to install malicious software on your WordPress site.
 The authors of many nulled themes and plugins make a good living out of exploiting WordPress sites.

 The biggest concern if you install a nulled theme or plugin, is that it has been modified to compromise your WordPress site intentionally.